haopeng-nlp/submission/README.md

-Please refer to

-# Submission Example Repo
+# Submission Example Repo for Efficiency Pentathlon

 ## Introduction
 This is our example repository for submission guidelines to the efficiency benchmark.
-We focus on two task use cases here: `RAFT` and `WMT` for Seq2Seq MT efficiency evaluation.
+We focus on `WMT` for Seq2Seq MT efficiency evaluation.

-- RAFT Evaluation: todo

 - WMT: We provide an interface for `wmt14-en-de` (English to German), `wmt14-de-en` (German to English), `wmt16-en-ro` (English to Romanian) and `wmt16-ro-en` (Romanian to English) tasks.